geek-kb/k8s_security/.github/instructions/general.instructions.md

 - Preserve existing structure unless explicitly instructed otherwise
 - Do not remove content unless it is incorrect or redundant
 - Follow the same formatting and structure rules as new articles
+- **ALWAYS update or add the `keywords` field** in YAML front matter with relevant SEO-optimized terms
+- When updating content, review and refresh keywords to ensure they match current content
+- If keywords are missing, add them based on the article's topic and content

 ---